AnnieCannons/feam-1-horoscopes-starter/README.md

 1. We want our sign-buttons and sign-info to occupy the same place — in our sign-picker.
 When the user selects a sign, the sign's info should get displayed.
 And when no sign is selected, the sign-buttons should get displayed.
 Let's write a ternary statement in our JSX so that when selectedSign has a value, show the selected sign name, but if it's null, show the sign buttons.

 ## Coding the sign info div
-2. Now let's create another div tag with the class "sign-info".
+1. Now let's create another div tag with the class "sign-info".
 In its JSX, it should display the signName as an h2 and a div.
 Inside that div, it should show the startDate and endDate, its luckyNumbers, key traits, and the daily horoscope for that sign.

+## Coding the Welcome screen
+1. Create a new state variable called showStart.
+2. In the JSX, create a section tag with class "welcome".
+It should say Welcome.
+"Click enter to learn about the twelve zodiac signs and their daily horoscopes."
+It should have an Enter button that sets showStart to false.
+3. Write a ternary statment that will determine whether the welcome screen should be displayed or the main website content.

+## Coding the Divider

+## Adding a Form for the user to find their sign

 ## Fetching Horoscope information via an API
 1. https://rapidapi.com/soralapps/api/best-daily-astrology-and-horoscope-api